M-Kolacz/basketball-team-selector/docs/prd.md

   - Successful login redirects to games dashboard
   - View-only access enforced throughout the application
   - Cannot access admin functions or edit capabilities

+#### US-003

+- Title: User Registration
+- Description: As a new user, I want to register an account so that I can log in and access the application
+- Acceptance Criteria:
+  - Registration form captures username, password
+  - Username uniqueness validation prevents duplicates
+  - Successful registration creates account and redirects games dashboard
+  - Error messages display for validation failures

 #### US-004